 9. How is your skin right now?

-As of right now (14 Months TSW, March 2016), my skin is in the elephant, dry phase.
+As of right now (34 months TSW, Nov 2017), my skin is very dry from my stomach upwards.
 I do not shed profusely anymore, only lightly.
-I am able to work out (it stings but I can still manage).
+I can also be red, especially patches on my face.
 I still get very itchy and have those moments of emotional struggle.
-I have some red patches, but nothing too severe.
+I usually keep my arms covered to help me from scratching.

 10. What medications am I taking now for TSW?

 I am no longer on any medications.
 For a long time I took Atarax to help me sleep, as well as Trazodone for sleep.
 One is an antihistamine, the other is an anti-anxiety.

 Feel free to leave more questions in the comments.
 I will try to answer them as soon as possible.